signalstoerung/reader/README.md

 ## Breaking news

-New in this version is headline scoring.
-This is using gpt-3.5-turbo through the OpenAI API.
-The model is prompted to identify high-priority breaking news through the system prompt.
-The system prompt is tailored in two ways:
+Reader includes headline scoring using gpt-3.5-turbo through the OpenAI API.
+The model is prompted to identify high-priority news through the system prompt.

-1. Reading the broader news context from a text file (default: `db/newscontext.txt`).
-This can be used to describe the big ongoing stories in the media that the model is unlikely to be aware of due to its content cutoff date.
+The system prompt is editable; it can be set using the `-promptfile` option when launching reader.
+If no prompt file is present, the default is used (see `const defaultPrompt` in the `internal/openai` package).

-2. The last 10 top-scoring headlines are retrieved from the database in real time and appended to the system prompt to avoid duplication of recent headlines.
+In addition, the last 10 top-scoring headlines are retrieved from the database in real time and appended to the system prompt as context to avoid duplication of recent headlines.

 To ensure we get valid JSON back from the model, we use the `response_format` option ([see API docs](https://platform.openai.com/docs/api-reference/chat/create#chat-create-response_format)).
-This requires using the latest version of the 3.5-turbo model, gpt-3.5-turbo-1106.

 (Using gpt-4 did not appear to meaningfully improve performance, so we went with the cheaper option.)